Materials Engineering

 Smarter materials not only enhance the durability and longevity of infrastructure but also significantly reduce environmental impact by lowering greenhouse gas emissions.
 Concrete improvements can reduce the carbon footprint of construction projects, which currently account for 5% of global emissions.

-One Engineering Student’s Research is Helping Utah’s Asphalt Industry
+Paving the Way: One Engineering Student’s Impact on Utah’s Asphalt Industry

-Her research was recently awarded The Utah Asphalt Pavement Association’s $1,500 One-Time Annual Scholarship—a distinct and prestigious recognition in the state’s engineering and transportation industry.
+Ph.D. student with Beatriz Fieldkircher recently earned recognition at the Utah Asphalt Conference, where she was awarded The Utah Asphalt Pavement Association’s $1,500 One-Time Annual Scholarship—a distinct and prestigious recognition in the state’s engineering and transportation industry.

 Academia Applied to Industry